Adam J. Ruttenberg

 - Adam has been named a Massachusetts Super Lawyer in every year from 2008 – 2018

-- Member, Massachusetts Bankruptcy Court Attorney Advisory Committee for the Local Rules
+- Chair of the Business Subcommittee, Massachusetts Bankruptcy Court Attorney Advisory Committee for the Local Rules

 - Member, MCLE Business and Commercial Law Curriculum Advisory Committee